 Is There A Difference Between Family Therapy and Couples Therapy?

 Not really.
 Like family therapy, couples therapy encourages an honest dialogue between partners; these sessions focus on the impact of mental health and addiction on the relationship, and the effect they will have had on each other.

 When Is A Good Time To Begin Family/Couples Therapy?

 Family and Couples Therapy can be started as soon as you finish the detox phase of your treatment.
 Noted as most effective in dealing with mental health issues that include - addiction, depression anxiety, stress, and a number of eating disorders, this form of therapy is excellent at addressing problems in a relationship, and helping individuals going through separation or even divorce.
 This therapy offers unyielding support for both parties involved - including partners and family members.
 Both couples and family therapy are integrated into Cornerstone’s inpatient treatment program.
 Both forms of therapy can also be included in Cornerstone’s Day Treatment/ Partial Hospitalization (PHP) and Outpatient Treatment Programs, depending on each individual’s unique requirements.

 Other types of therapy that work well with family and couples therapy are Cognitive Behavioral Therapy and Dialectical Behavioral Therapy.

 What Can I Expect In Family/Couples Therapy?

-Both forms of therapy are very intimate; in family sessions, this will involve the patient, therapist and close family members.
-Whereas couples therapy involves the patient, therapist and the patients partner/significant other.
+Both forms of therapy are very intimate; in family sessions, this will involve the patient, therapist, and close family members.
+Whereas couples therapy involves the patient, therapist, and the patient's partner or significant other.
 While the sessions are primarily geared towards the patient, Cornerstone is proud to offer family members the opportunity to see our family therapists on a one-to-one basis if necessary.